-- Removing damaged, diseased, and injured parts of the spine such as discs, vertebrae, etc.
+- Removing damaged, diseased and injured parts of the spine such as the discs and vertebrae

-- Placing grafted bone over the place where diseased bone and tissue was removed.
-Grafted bone may come from a donor site in your own body or from a cadaver, or a synthetic bone may be used.
+- Placing grafted bone over the place where diseased bone and tissue were removed, which may come from a donor site in your own body, from a cadaver or from a synthetic bone

-- Using metal rods and plates to immobilize the fusion area while the grafted bone permanently unites the fused vertebrae.
+- Using metal rods and plates to stabilize the fusion area while the grafted bone permanently unites the fused vertebrae